 If you have created an account on our Website, and you do not log in for 18 consecutive months, we will delete your personal data.
 We will retain records of that deletion for 90 days.

 If you subscribe to a newsletter, we will keep your personal data for as long as you are subscribed.
 If you unsubscribe from a newsletter, we will retain records of that deletion for 30 days.

 We regularly review our data retention obligations to ensure that we are not retaining data for longer than we are legally obliged to.

 We may disclose your information in the following cases:

-We can disclose it to other businesses in our group, as defined in the Companies Act 2006
+We can disclose it to other businesses in our group, as defined in the UK Companies Act 2006;

-We can disclose it if we have a legal obligation to do so, or in order to protect other people's property, safety or rights
+We can disclose it if we have a legal obligation to do so, or in order to protect other people's property, safety, or rights; or

 We may contract with third parties to supply services to you on our behalf.
 These include: